James Mange: Biography

 During the same year, Mange formed a reggae group, the Whiplashes, with fellow prisoners.
 He taught music to other inmates, performed and was nicknamed the "Bob Marley of Robben Island".
 After converting to Rastafarianism, Mange developed a fraught relationship with the ANC, which viewed the religion as counter-revolutionary.
 However, he did not affiliate himself with rival anti-regime factions such as the Pan Africanist Congress or Black Consciousness Movement.
 Mange was released from prison on 27 April 1991, and released his debut album with the Whiplashes, Read My Story, on Africa Records the same year.
+In 1992, he appeared in the documentary film The Long Journey of Clement Zulu, which follows him, Clement Zulu and Ebrahim Ismail Ebrahim as they are released from Robben Island and reintegrated into society.
+The documentary was banned following its initial release for political reasons.

-After his release from prison, Mange moved into a mainly white area of Johannesburg where he formed a new political party, the Soccer Party (a backronym for "Sports Organisation for Collective Contribution and Equal Rights ") with his white neighbour, Neil Hellmann, to participate in South Africa's first non-racial election in 1994.
-The party used the soccer ball - which contains black and white hexagons - as a metaphor for multiracial co-operation, and aimed to emphasize aspects of society, such as sport, music and the arts, that could transcend cultural divides.
+After his release from prison, Mange moved into a mainly white area of Johannesburg where he formed a new political party, the Soccer Party (a backronym for "Sports Organisation for Collective Contribution and Equal Rights") with his white neighbour, Neil Hellmann, to participate in South Africa's first non-racial election in 1994.
+The party used the soccer ball – which contains black and white hexagons – as a metaphor for multiracial co-operation, and aimed to emphasise aspects of society, such as sport, music and the arts, that could transcend cultural divides.
 The party also supported the decriminalisation of cannabis and prostitution.
 The party was registered with authorities on the final day in which parties could sign up for the election, resulting in images of party leaders wearing sports gear being broadcast on television, in which they proclaimed themselves "the only guys fit to govern".
 The party's national electoral list featured Daryll Cullinan, then a member of the South Africa national cricket team.
 The party won a total of 10,575 votes nationwide, failing to gain representation in the National Assembly.
+In 2006, his story was the subject of an SABC documentary entitled James Mange: The Man Who Shook Pretoria.